 Both breeds will enjoy retrieving objects, such as balls and frisbees and they will love participating in agility courses.
 They are also known to be great running partners, just be sure to talk to your Veterinarian about this to make sure his joints can withstand long runs.
 In addition, the Labrador loves to swim, so playing ball in your local lake will be great fun for you both!

 The Labrador’s lively personality means that he can become restless quite easily, and restless dogs become destructive dogs.
-He can get edgy if he is left at home for hours on end, and he can be known to suffer with separation anxiety.
-The best way to overcome this is to leave him with puzzle treat-filled toys, to keep him occupied whilst you are away.
+He can get edgy if he is left at home for hours on end, and he can be known to suffer from separation anxiety.
+The best way to overcome this is to leave him with puzzle treat-filled toys, to keep him occupied while you are away.

-Even though these guys are one of the friendliest dogs around they still need to be trained from a young age.
-Socialization is a great way to ensure that they grow into a well-mannered family member, and that they are also comfortable outside of the house in all kinds of situations.
+Even though these guys are some of the friendliest dogs around they still need to be trained from a young age.
+Socialization is a great way to ensure that they grow into a well-mannered family member and that they are also comfortable outside of the house in all kinds of situations.

 The Golden Retriever and the Labrador Retriever are healthy dogs, but as with any pooch there will be health problems to look out for that can run in their bloodline which they may, or may not, inherit.
 Both breeds have the predisposition for the below health issues:

-- Exercise Induced Collapse – This is not a particularly common disorder, but both the Golden Retrievers and Labradors are among some of the breeds that can suffer from this.
+This is not a particularly common disorder, but both the Golden Retrievers and Labradors are among some of the breeds that can suffer from this.
 Following a period of excessive exercise, the dog can suffer a loss of muscular control.
-Symptoms can range from dragging their limbs behind them whilst they are running to collapsing and being totally unable to move.
+Symptoms can range from dragging their limbs behind them while they are running to collapsing and being totally unable to move.
 In very rare cases the dog can die immediately, but less serious cases can last up to 25 minutes.

-Both breeds are similar regarding their nutrition, they both need around 3 cups a day of food.
-As with any dog, good quality food keeps your pooch in tip top condition, and the food should always be age appropriate, for example, puppy food tends to be very calorific so don’t feed him puppy food if he isn’t a puppy!
+Both breeds are similar regarding their nutrition, they both need around three cups a day of food.
+As with any dog, good quality food keeps your pooch in tip-top condition, and the food should always be age-appropriate, for example, puppy food tends to be very calorific so don’t feed him puppy food if he isn’t a puppy!

-The Golden Retriever is slightly more demanding than the Labrador, because he requires more grooming than just the brushing.
+The Golden Retriever is slightly more demanding than the Labrador because he requires more grooming than just brushing.
 Because the Golden Retriever has longer feathering fur, he needs extra attention.
-The longer fur around his ears, neck, legs, feet and tail all needs trimming every two months or so to prevent it from getting too long.
+The longer fur around his ears, neck, legs, feet, and tail all needs trimming every two months or so to prevent it from getting too long.
 The Labrador doesn’t require this extra trimming and therefore he is slightly easier on the grooming front.

 There is a difference in price between the two breeds, the Golden Retriever will cost, on average, anywhere between $500 and $1,000, and the Labrador Retriever will cost anywhere between $850 and $1,200.